What is brain surgery?

 A note from Cleveland Clinic

 Brain surgery can treat a variety of serious medical conditions, including brain tumors, aneurysms and epilepsy.
-Some types of brain surgery require an incision (cut) in your skull and brain.
+Some types of brain surgery require an incision in your skull and brain.
 Other procedures are minimally invasive and may not require any incisions.
-The biggest risks with brain surgery include loss of function, such as the ability to speak, walk or think.
-Some people need rehabilitation after surgery to regain function.
+The biggest risks with brain surgery include loss of function, such as your ability to speak, walk or think.
+Rehabilitation after surgery can help you regain these functions.
+Your care team can answer any questions you may have about the procedure and they’ll be available to help you during your recovery.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy